rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Blocking calls

 This interface is not required to have any blocking calls.
-Synchronous calls shall complete within a reasonable time period.
+Synchronous calls must complete within a reasonable time period.

 ### Internal Error Handling

-All the `APIs` shall return error synchronously as a return argument. `HAL` is responsible for handling system errors (e.g. out of memory) internally.
+All the `APIs` must return error synchronously as a return argument. `HAL` is responsible for handling system errors (e.g. out of memory) internally.

 ### Persistence Model